evisp/holbertonschool-notes/high-level-programming/JavaScript/WebScraping.md

 # Java Script - Web Scraping

+Follow [this link](https://stackoverflow.com/questions/16482600/node-js-cannot-find-module-request) for an answer on how to run the projects locally

 ## Working with JSON

 - JavaScript Object Notation (JSON) is a standard text-based format for representing structured data based on JavaScript object syntax